xkcm/web-execute/README.md

 ## Usage with frontend

-There is also a simple frontend page available.
-To run the frontend page you have to switch to the `frontend` git branch and run `docker` again.
+There is also a simple frontend page available built in **Vue**.
+To run the app with frontend you have to switch to the `frontend` git branch and run `docker` again.
 ```sh
 git branch frontend
 docker-compose up --build # rebuild the containers if needed